samanthaedds/Political_bias_recommender_system/README.md

 We built a recommender system for news that incorporates a user’s prior known behavior and political leanings, and takes into account a user’s feedback.
 Our system then recommends something the user might not otherwise read.
-We create simulated users to demonstrate our results (SI650_Project_Simulations.py), and additionally build an interactive interface to be used in real time(SI650_Project_Demo.py).
+We create simulated users to demonstrate our results (SI650_Project_Simulations.py), and additionally build an interactive interface to be used in real time, very similar to our simulations.
 Any code written by my project partner is noted (lines 312-382 in SI650_Project_Simulations.py).

 # Big idea